verfio/fortio-operator/README.md

 loadtest.fortio.verf.io "verfio" created
 ```
-Verify that Job to run the LoadTest was created and Pod successfully finished the required task:
+Verify that Job to run the LoadTest is created and Pod has successfully completed the required task:

 ```sh
 kubectl get jobs